The topology of Bott integrable fluids

 We will describe in this subsection some aspects of the topological classification of integrable systems with Bott integrals in isoenergy surfaces of dimension three.
 For more details on this theory, we confer the reader to \cite{F1} which we will mainly follow in the discussion.

-Consider a symplectic manifold $(M,\omega)$ of dimension four with an integrable Hamiltonian system $F=(H,f)$.
-That is, they satisfy $dH\wedge df \neq 0$ almost everywhere and they commute with respect to the Poisson bracket $\{f,H\}=0$.
-Denote by $Q$ a three dimensional regular isoenergy hypersurface of $H$, and assume that $f$ restricts to $Q$ as a Morse-Bott function.
+Consider a symplectic manifold $(M,\omega)$ of dimension four with equipped with an integrable Hamiltonian system $F=(H,f)$, where $H,f\in C^\infty(M)$.
+This means that the pair of functions satisfies $dH\wedge df \neq 0$ almost everywhere and that they commute with respect to the Poisson bracket $\{f,H\}=0$.
+Denote by $Q$ a three-dimensional regular isoenergy level set of $H$, and assume that $f$ restricts to $Q$ as a Morse-Bott function.

-Let us denote by $(H)$ the class of orientable closed three manifolds that are isoenergy hypersurfaces of some integrable Hamiltonian system with the properties described above, in some four dimensional symplectic manifold with boundary.
-Similarly, we denote by $(G)$ the class of orientable graph manifolds and $(Q)$ the class of three manifolds that can be decomposed into the sum of "elementary bricks" which are solid tori $D^2\times S^1$, a torus times an interval $T^2\times I$ or $N^2 \times S^1$.
+Let us denote by $(H)$ the class of orientable closed three-manifolds that are isoenergy hypersurfaces of some integrable Hamiltonian system with the properties described above, in some four-dimensional symplectic manifold with boundary.
+Similarly, we denote by $(G)$ the class of orientable graph manifolds, as introduced in Definition \ref{def:graph}, and $(Q)$ the class of three-manifolds that can be decomposed into the sum of ``elementary bricks" which are solid tori $D^2\times S^1$, a torus times an interval $T^2\times I$ or $N^2 \times S^1$.
 Here $N^2$ denotes a disk with two holes.
 In a series of papers \cite{BF,F2,FZ1,FZ2}, it was proved that all three classes coincide. \begin{theorem}[Brailov-Fomenko, Fomenko, Fomenko-Zieschang] The three classes coincide, i.e. we have $(H)=(Q)=(G)$. \end{theorem}

-Even better, with the assumption we took on the critical level set of $f$, up to five types of blocks describe the topology of the foliation induced by the Bott integral.
-These five blocks are: \begin{itemize} \item Type $I$: The solid torus $S^1 \times D^2$. \item Type $II$: The thick torus $T^2 \times [1,2]$. \item Type $III$: The space $N^2 \times S^1$, where $N^2$ is a $2$-dimensional disk with two holes. \item Type $IV$: The mapping torus of $N^2$, with a rotation of angle $\pi$ that we will denote $N^2 \tilde \times S^1$. \item Type $V$: The mapping torus of $S^1 \times [-1,1]$ by the diffeomorphism $\varphi(\theta,t)=(-\theta,-t)$. \end{itemize}
+With the assumption that we took on the critical level set of $f$ (i.e. that there are only simple atoms), up to five types of blocks describe the topology of the foliation induced by the Bott integral.
+These five blocks are: \begin{itemize} \item Type $I$: The solid torus $S^1 \times D^2$. \item Type $II$: The thick torus $T^2 \times [1,2]$. \item Type $III$: The domain $N^2 \times S^1$, where $N^2$ is a $2$-dimensional disk with two holes. \item Type $IV$: The mapping torus of $N^2$, with a rotation of angle $\pi$ that we will denote $N^2 \tilde \times S^1$. \item Type $V$: The mapping torus of $S^1 \times [-1,1]$ by the diffeomorphism $\varphi(\theta,t)=(-\theta,-t)$. \end{itemize}